mattermost/docs/source/scale/performance-monitoring.rst

 Using the Mattermost Metrics plugin, you can download and share the collected data with Mattermost to understand application performance, troubleshoot system stability and performance, as well as inform route cause analysis.

-In High Availability deployments, the Mattermost Metrics Plugin operates in 2 modes: scraper mode and listener mode.
+In High Availability deployments, the Mattermost Metrics plugin operates in 2 modes: scraper mode and listener mode.

 - In **Scraper Mode**, the plugin scrapes metrics from nodes listed in the ``ClusterDiscovery`` table.
 The plugin includes Time Series Database (tsdb) synchronization to a remote file store.
 This mode is essential for collecting metrics data.